DrewEaster/jester/README.md

 ## User Manual

+### Before you begin

+These instructions follow through an example whereby domain classes are created from scratch, thus falling foul of Java's rather verbose syntax.
+It's highly recommended that you choose an annotation based code generation library to remove the verbosity.
+The [example](https://github.com/DrewEaster/jester/tree/master/jester-example) project makes use of the fantastic [Immutables](https://immutables.github.io/) library which not only removes verbosity, but also supports you in baking immutability into your domain classes.
+You'll need to setup your IDE for annotation processing - Immutables has clear [instructions](https://immutables.github.io/apt.html) on how to do this for the leading JVM IDEs.

 ### The basics

 Jester is a DDD library containing a set of abstractions to help you build an eventsourced domain model.
 It is the intention for Jester to be an enabler of event-driven systems.
 The key concepts you'll encounter are: